GGsource/cs474_project_3/readme.md

 ### Option A

-1. If make is intalled on the local machine, simply typing `make` on the command line will run the project.
+1. If Make is intalled on the local machine, simply typing `make` on the command line will run the project.
-2. If make is not installed but chocolatey package manager is, make can be installed with `choco install make`.
+2. If Make is not installed but chocolatey package manager is, make can be installed with `choco install make`.

 ### Option B